Antarctic Treaty issue: Release

-The public announcement of the Antarctic Treaty issue release was made in May 1971 and it was officially released June 23, 1971, the tenth (decennial) anniversary on which the Antarctic Treaty became effective.
+The public announcement of the Antarctic Treaty issue release was made in May 1971 and it was officially released on June 23, 1971, the tenth (decennial) anniversary on which the Antarctic Treaty became effective.

 The official release was accompanied by a first day ceremony in Washington, D.C. attended by United States Secretary of State William P. Rogers, United States Postmaster General Winton M. Blount, and the ambassadors to the United States of the state parties to the Antarctic Treaty.
 During the ceremony, Blount presented an album of the stamps to Soviet ambassador Anatoly Dobrynin.

 One-hundred thirty million Antarctic Treaty issue stamps were printed.

 Proofs

 Specimens of the stamp, as well as its plate proofs, are held by the National Philatelic Collection, housed in the National Postal Museum.
 In 2013, the United States Postal Service (USPS) auctioned on eBay a proof of the Antarctic Treaty issue that contained the handwritten approval of Postmaster General Blount.
 The proof was one of two such proofs of the Antarctic Treaty issue held in the Postmaster General's Philatelic Collection.
 It sold for $1,099.99.